Drivers learn city-scale dynamic equilibrium: Theoretical Results

 \subsection{Game model}

-We assume that each driver chooses their driving strategy to maximize income, which we show to be strategically equivalent to revenue maximization.
-Taxi activity varies in space (see~\cref{fig:overview}a-b), and we define the strategy of a driver in service to be how they allocate their service time across the city.
-Let $s_{ix}$ be the proportion of service time driver $i$ allocates on street segment $x$ and $E$ be the set of street segments in the road network, then the driver's strategy is $\mathbf{s}_i = (s_{ix})_{x \in E}$, whose components sum to 1. \Cref{fig:overview}c illustrates driver strategy.
-We can formalize a driver's decision as an optimization problem:
+We assume that each driver chooses their driving strategy to maximize income, and we define the strategy of a driver in service to be how they allocate their service time across the city (\cref{fig:overview}a-b).
+Let $E$ be the set of street segments in the road network and $N$ be the set of drivers in service.
+Let $s_{ix}$ be the proportion of service time driver $i$ allocates on street segment $x$, then the driver's strategy is $\mathbf{s}_i = (s_{ix})_{x \in E}$, which sums to 1 (\cref{fig:overview}c).
+We can formalize a driver's decision as an optimization problem (see \cref{sub:decision} for details):

-Here, with hour as the unit of time, $\pi_i$ is the expected hourly revenue of the driver, $\mathbf{s}_{-i} = \sum_{j \ne i} \mathbf{s}_j$ is the aggregate strategy of other drivers, and $\mathcal{E}$ is environment condition which includes traffic speed and passenger demand.
-For details of driver decision making, see Supplementary Note~\ref{SI:decision}.
+Here, with hour as the unit of time, $\pi_i$ is the expected hourly revenue of the driver, and $\mathbf{s}_{-i} = \sum_{j \ne i} \mathbf{s}_j$ is the aggregate strategy of other drivers.
+Environment condition $\mathcal{E}$ includes traffic speed and passenger demand, and is regarded as constant during short time windows of analysis.

 Competition among drivers could lead to specific choices of strategies, called equilibrium.
-If we see every street segment as a distinct market and every driver in service as a multi-market firm, we can abstract \cref{eq:decision} as a game of multi-market competition among firms of equal capacity.
-This game has a unique Nash equilibrium (NE), where all drivers use the same strategy and marginal driver revenue are uniform across all searched segments.
+If we see every street segment as a distinct market and every driver in service as a multi-market firm, we can abstract \cref{eq:game-simplified} as a game of multi-market competition among firms of equal capacity \cite{ZhangRD2020game}.
+This game has a unique Nash equilibrium, where all drivers use the same strategy and marginal driver revenue are uniform across all searched segments.
 Moreover, the equilibrium is globally asymptotically stable under adaptive learning \cite{Arrow1960} and/or imitative learning \cite{Pentland2014,Roth1995, Fudenberg2009}.
 Denote this equilibrium as $S^* = (\mathbf{s}_i^*)_{i \in N}$, where $N$ is the set of drivers in service.
 Because all drivers use the same strategy, let $\mathbf{s} = \sum_{i \in N} \mathbf{s}_i$, we can write $S^* = n^{-1} \mathbf{s}^* \mathbf{1}_n^{\text{T}}$, where $n = |N|$ is the number of drivers in service.
 The equilibrium can be determined such that $\mathbf{s}^*$ is the unique point that maximizes a potential function: